 See for yourself - Meet with the Exercise.com Team today

-The ISSA Certified Fitness Trainer certification and exam has some positives and benefits.
+The ISSA Certified Personal Trainer certification and exam have some positives and benefits.
 Here is a summary of the positives of the ISSA exam:

-- The ISSA Certified Fitness Trainer exam is taken online, so no need to travel to a testing center or pay an extra testing center fee.
+- The ISSA Certified Personal Trainer exam is taken online, so no need to travel to a testing center or pay an extra testing center fee.

 - The ISSA certification exam is an open book exam, so less stress of having to memorize all the concepts.